-Himalayan Bird Count is an initiative started by Bird Count India, Bird Conservation Nepal, and Royal Society for Protection of Nature, Bhutan.
-It is aimed at tracking bird populations across the Himalayan regions.
+The Himalayan Bird Count is an initiative by Bird Count India, Bird Conservation Nepal, and Royal Society for Protection of Nature, Bhutan.
+This annual event tracks bird populations across the Himalayan regions to contribute valuable data for conservation efforts.
+The 4th edition of Himalayan Bird Count is on Saturday, 10 May 2025!

-- All lists should be complete lists with counts of all birds (no X) that you could identify by sight and/ or sound to the best of your ability.
+- Upload complete checklists with counts (no “X” entries) of all birds you identify by sight and/or sound

 General Instructions